top of page

 Auction platform eBay validated the value of the “go dark” strategy in its own testing.
 In a controlled experiment, eBay turned off its branded keyword search ads in certain regions, which changed hardly anything.
 Customers who would have clicked the ad simply clicked the organic search result instead.
 A report of the experiment found that “brand keyword ads [had] no short-term benefits,” as most shoppers would have found their way to eBay without the ad.
 Armed with this evidence, eBay dramatically cut back on wasteful ad spend.

 “There’s a fear: ‘We may lose so much [if we stop or cut a channel]...’
 But consider, say you’re a $100M brand and you think maybe 10% of revenue is driven by Facebook.
 If you do a geo holdout test, you’re not going to lose all $100M.
 Maybe worst case, turning Facebook off might cost $10M in the short term.
-Still huge, but is the opportunity cost greater if you never find out?
+But a geo test, you're going to do 20% of that 10%.
+Still not insignificant, but is the opportunity cost greater if you never find out?
 What if you turn it off and lose a big chunk?
 Then you know Facebook was undervalued and you can double down.
 Or if you lose nothing, you can redistribute those dollars and find something that drives growth.”

 According to Leonard, one of the most dangerous pitfalls marketing teams can fall into is oscillating between oversimplification and overcomplexity.
 Vendor relationships and accurate measurement are important, sure, but it’s important to find a healthy middle ground.
 For Leonard, there’s a temperate in-between, where efficiency is measured by simple metrics and teams embrace a culture of thoughtfulness and experimentation.